Never miss a transmission — add the Chrome extension RSS YouTube

 • One-click install — done in 30 seconds

-• Signals post immediately with a trusted token
+• Signals post with verified identity via trusted token

 • Claude reads the ai+json layer on every page automatically — open questions, lenses, datasets